Exercises

 3. 3Keep the front hip heavy.
 Use a strap so the shoulder can stay relaxed.

-4. 4Hold the stretch for 120 seconds, then release gradually and notice how quads feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how quads feels before repeating or switching sides.

 Voiceover